 There is so much new information to feed off, especially living in an online world, but if you are to gain fresh wisdom and insight, you should invest in implementing at least one idea that you have read or listened to, so that it doesn’t just become head knowledge.

 5. Sow Positive Things Everyday

 Who are you listening to?
 Everyday we get reports from the media, from other business associates and friends.
 But we also get reports from the Word of God.
 We’ve got to make a decision on who we are going to listen to.
-In the Amplified Version of the Bible, Jeremiah 49:14 says:

 Too many Christians and business people listen to the media too much.
 A few years ago a young businessman asked me “Peter, what should I do about the Global Financial Crisis?” and I promptly responded “Stop watching the news!”
 He laughed at my response but I became quite serious with him and shared that a few months prior, I was getting stressed out anxious from consuming too much media.
 The negativity started to be reflected in my attitude and outlook and was damaging my relationships with other people.
 I had to stop feeding off negative news!

 What you sow you will reap.
 Learn to be someone that encourages with good reports not bad reports.
 This doesn’t mean that you approach life with blind optimism but it does mean that you don’t live with a negative mindset that is filled with fear about the future.
 Invest in a kingdom mindset and you can have the hope needed to face success and failure.
 It also helps to invest in a community of Christian business owners that have a Kingdom mindset and can encourage you on your business mission.